 The distillation process can remove up to 99.9% of dissolved minerals in the water.
 However, semi-volatile and volatile compounds might not be eliminated through distillation.

-Whenever the boiling point of the said materials is close to the boiling point of water, it can be difficult to separate it via distillation.
-They must be removed before distillation if the contaminants are still present in the water.
+Whenever the boiling point of the said materials is close to the boiling point of water, it can be difficult to separate them via distillation.
+If contaminants remain in the water, they must be removed before distillation.

 If not removed, they can be carried in the steam to the condensed water and contaminate the purified water.